Smartwatch application for horse gaits activity recognition

 Enrico Casella

-Inter-disciplinary computer scientist with a focus on Artificial Intelligence and Computer Vision applications for animal systems.
+Multi-disciplinary computer scientist with a focus on Artificial Intelligence and Computer Vision applications for animal systems.